 During his lean days, Tony drove a crappy, old, beat-up car he parked 7 blocks away so his wealthy clients would not see him exiting such a piece of junk.

-Double down on mindset work to be a successful pro-blogger before the cash and popularity and clout flow in.
+So double down on mindset work to be a successful professional blogger before the cash and popularity and clout flow in.

 As within, so without.